Regenerative Coffee Program

 Impact of coffee life cycle

-Coffee has a significant climate footprint, which depends on how and where it’s grown, packaged, transported, brewed and consumed – and how much of it is wasted throughout the supply chain.
+Coffee has a significant climate footprint, which depends on how and where it is grown, packaged, transported, brewed and consumed – and how much of it is wasted throughout the supply chain.

-Of all these phases, coffee-growing is the most greenhouse-gas-intensive phase of its lifecycle, accounting for 40-80% of its total emissions (Source)
+Of all these phases, coffee-growing is the most greenhouse-gas-intensive phase of its lifecycle, accounting for 40-80% of its total emissions.

 One 2020 review paper estimated the average carbon footprint of Arabica coffee from Brazil and Vietnam exported to the UK as can carry up to 15.33kg of CO2e for every kilogram of green coffee produced conventionally.